Abortion in Hawaii: Clinic history

 Abortions in 1970 were required to take place in a hospital.
 They cost around US$350, and 57.5% of women used personal funds or loans to cover the cost of their abortion.
 In 1970, the first year that abortion was legal in the state, abortions were performed at fifteen hospitals.
 Between 1982 and 1992, the number of abortion clinics in the state increased by one, going from 51 in 1982 to 52 in 1992.
 In 2011, there were only six clinics in the state, partly a result of the lack of doctors more generally in the state.
 In 2014, there were four abortion clinics in the state.
 In 2014, 40% of the counties in the state did not have an abortion clinic.
 That year, 5% of women in the state aged 15–44 lived in a county without an abortion clinic.
-By 2017, there were only three clinics left.
+By 2017, there were three abortion clinics.

 In 2017, 28 facilities in Hawaii provided abortion care, with 4 of those facilities being clinics, including 2 Planned Parenthood clinics.
 Despite a demand on Kauai, an island of 67,000 people, there were no abortion clinics there in 2017.
 Of Hawaii's eight major islands, only two islands have abortion clinics.

 Telehealth abortion services are currently available in Hawaii.
 Patients seeking a medical abortion are evaluated by a clinician using video conferencing.
 This service allows many women seeking abortion to avoid inter-island travel to an abortion clinic.